Snowshoes

 magnesium snowshoe

-The Canadian military bear paw shoe has aggressive spiking for traction and significanty more surface area to provide loft, as compared to the older beaver tail model, which only seems to expand my foot base only slightly, however the bear paw shoe will still sink my foot on a 160lb of pressure.
+The Canadian military bear paw shoe, shown above has much aggressive spiking for traction and significanty more surface area to provide loft, as compared to the beaver tail, however the bear paw shoe will still sink my foot on a 160lb of pressure in fresh snow or traveling over sunk bushes.
 Not only does a sunk foot have to be lifted that much more from the snow, but the shoe will "scoop" and hold snow on the way out.
-The Canadian Military BP, as shown above does have the advantage of being extrmely strong and likely to last through many hits and years of work; however, they cant be easily repaired to new conditions in a isolated cabin, as a babbiche laced natural shoe would in the right hands (but then, just improvise) .
-Additionally, the magnesium shoe does make an audible clatter when knocked against one-another; a point to take note of if making noise is a factor afield.
+The Canadian Military BP, as shown above does have the advantage of being extrmely strong and likely to last through many hits and even generations of work; however, they cant be easily repaired to new condition.

 I read about a man in Russia making snow skies from a tree as a last minute solution.
 I have tried to use just a log tied to my foot and these are also terrible; they break, tangle, but do provide loft.
 Also your foot will tend to want to role over the side.
 This is a solution that will require further experimentation.

-Im going to look into DIY Roycraft Snowshoes.
+I may also look into DIY Roycraft Snowshoes.

 Popular Posts